Fiona Sze-Lorrain

 Fiona Sze-Lorrain (born 1980) is a French writer, poet, literary translator, editor, and musician.
 She writes in English and translates from Chinese and French.
 Her fiction, poetry, and translations have received recognition, shortlisted and longlisted for the Andrew Carnegie Medals for Excellence, the Los Angeles Times Book Prize, the Best Translated Book Award, and the PEN Award for Poetry in Translation, among others.
 She has performed widely as a zheng harpist.
 Alongside her literary and artistic work, she is involved in negotiation, mediation, and conflict resolution.
-She is a judge for the 2025 International Dublin Literary Award.
+She is a judge for the 2025 International Dublin Literary Award and the inaugural John Calder Translation Prize.

 Early life and education

 A French citizen born in Singapore, Sze-Lorrain grew up trilingual and has lived mostly in Paris and New York City.
 She spent her childhood in a hybrid of cultures and her formative years in the United States and France.
 She began studying classical piano and guzheng at a young age.
 A graduate of Columbia University, she obtained her master's degree from New York University and attended the École Normale de Musique de Paris before earning a PhD in French from the Paris-Sorbonne University.